 A complete list of participating schools can be found on the School Broadcast Program page of the MHSAA website.

-A weekly staple on the MHSAA.tv website and the MHSAASports Channel on YouTube is back for the spring season with highlights of selected games last week produced by members of the Association’s School Broadcast Program.
+A weekly staple on the MHSAA.tv website and the MHSAASports Channel on YouTube is back for another year with highlights of selected games last week produced by members of the Association’s School Broadcast Program.

 Schools interested in becoming a part of the School Broadcast Program should contact John Johnson at the MHSAA Office.

 A record 105 radio stations and web-based audio outlets carry the MHSAA Network’s This Week In High School Sports.

 This week’s show features retired Menominee football coach Ken Hofer and Farmington Hills Harrison football coach John Harrington; passes out Game Balls to Justin Nicholas of Grayling and Riley Schlaud of North Branch; and talks about goal line rules in football in the Be The Referee segment.